naninovel/docs/docs/faq/index.md

 ## How to customize the title (main) menu: add background, music, effects, change buttons, etc?

-For the UI part (changing/adding buttons or panel layout and style) use the [UI customization](/guide/user-interface.md#ui-customization) feature; for everything else set `Title Script` at the scripts configuration menu (`Naninovel -> Configuration -> Scripts`) and use script commands to setup the scene just like when writing a scenario.
+For the UI part (changing/adding buttons or panel layout and style) use the [UI customization](/guide/user-interface.md#ui-customization) feature; for everything else set `Title Script` at the scripts configuration menu (`Naninovel -> Configuration -> Scripts`) and use script commands to set up the scene just like when writing a scenario.
 The title script will be automatically played when entering the title menu.

 ## How to remove a sky background appearing by default in all the Unity scenes?